Daniel-KM/Omeka-plugin-ArchiveFolder/README.md

 ### Common notes

 * See examples in the folder "tests/suite/_files" of the plugin.
+Most of the examples are formatted with strange keys or values, but this is to test uncommon metadata.
+Of course, normal metadata files are simpler and more coherent.
+Furthermore, some have missing metadata that are completed by another file for testing purpose too.

+* Keys are case sensitive, except for specific fields ("record type"... and Dublin Core elements without the element set.

 * `Dublin Core` (simple or qualified if wanted) is the default element set.
-The element `Title` corresponds to `Dublin Core : Title`.
+So the element `Title` corresponds to "Dublin Core:Title".

-* If the element set name is not set, the check is case insensitive; `title` will be imported as `Dublin Core : Title`.
-Else, the check is case sensitive:
+* If the element set name is not set, the check is case insensitive; `Table of contents` will be imported as "Dublin Core:Table Of Contents".
+Else, the check is case
-`Dublin Core : title` will not be identified.
+sensitive: "Dublin Core:Table of contents" won't be identified.

-* If the element name contains a `:`, it will be interpreted as a standard element, else as an extra data, that will be harvested via format `Documents` (see below).
-Extra data can be the `Item type`, the `collection`, the `tags`, `featured`, `public`, etc.
+* If the element name contains a `:`, it will be interpreted as a standard element, else as an extra data, that may be processed via a hook or by a special plugin.
+Extra data can be the `Item type`, the `collection`, the `tags`, `featured`, `public`, or any other values, like for geolocation (see below).

-* A static repository does not allow sets, so there will be only one collection by folder.
-Nevertheless, the use of the format of harvesting `Documents` allows to ingest records in other collections (see below).
+* If an element doesn't exist in Omeka, for example an element such "Dublin Core:Abstract" when [Dublin Core Extended] is not installed, it will processed as extra data, so a specific plugin can handle it.

+* Some terms are reserved, like `public`, `featured`, `collection`, `tags`, etc.
+They  should not be used for extra data.

-* Internal relative paths should be relative to the metadata file where they are referenced.
+* Internal relative paths should be relative to the metadata file where they are referenced, not to the root of the main folder that is imported.

-* Xml files can be imgested as this in the static repository, as long as there is an associated class, that is needed to convert the metadata to the required Dublin Core format.

 ### Documents XML

-This internal and simple format is a pivot format and is designed to be internal only, not to be exposed.
+A internal and simple xml format is used as a pivot.
+It is designed to be used internaly only, not to be exposed.
+Other xml formats should be converted to it be imported.

-It has only the five tags `record`, `elementSet`, `element`, `extra` and `data` under the root tag `documents` allows to import all metadata and specific fields of Omeka, so this is the one that is set by default for the harvesting.
-For compatibilty purposes, it supports the tags of the Dublin Core (simple or qualified).
-Standard attributes of the record can be set as extra data.
+It has only the five tags `record`, `elementSet`, `element`, `extra` and `data` under the root tag `documents` allows to import all metadata and specific fields of Omeka.
+For compatibilty purposes, it supports too the tags of the Dublin Core (simple or qualified).
+Standard attributes of the record can be set as extra data too.

 Here is the structure (see true examples for details):